RW2023/JSKnowledgeGuide/README.md

 JavaScript Knowledge Guide

 Welcome to the JavaScript Knowledge Guide repository!
 This guide is intended to serve as a comprehensive resource for learning JavaScript, one of the most popular and widely-used programming languages in the world.

+I put together this guide as a tool to help me learn.
+I hope to practice and improve both JavaScript and version control as a result.

 Table of Contents

     Introduction to JavaScript